CalebStraily/NBAAwards/README.md

 Make sure to add the full file path of where your .csv file is when you download it to your PC.

-Feel free to move the .csv file to your desktop for ease of access.
+Feel free to move the .csv file to your desktop for a simpler file path.